GBADsInformatics/GBADsDPM.R/README.md

 Welcome is the GBADs (Global Burden of Animal Diseases) R package repository!

 GBADs runs a novel compartmentalized agent-based model called AHLE (Animal Health Loss Envelope) used to estimate production losses in livestock such as cattle, poultry, and small ruminants within developing countries like Ethiopia.
-Such lossess can include milk/egg production, breeding stock, meat, manure, *etc*.
+Such losses can include milk/egg production, breeding stock, meat, manure, *etc*.

 The model is expressed mathematically according to a generic livestock production system functioning in both the presence and the absence of disease as follows: